-Many people may ask why, in some instances, it takes a long time to realize complete deliverance (i.e. a demon or demons expelled out of a person).
-Often deliverance from demonization is such a protracted struggle that many fainthearted believers become discouraged.
-I have been praying deliverance for a certain individual for months, and he is still receiving deliverance.
-Many demons have been expelled out of him, and he is in much better condition than he was when he first contacted me, but more prayer is needed.
-It can be very tiresome for both I and the person I am praying for.
+Many people may ask why, in some instances, it takes a long time to realize complete deliverance (i.e., a demon or demons expelled out of a person).
+Often, deliverance from demonization is such a protracted struggle that many fainthearted believers become discouraged.
+I have been praying for deliverance for a certain individual for months, and he is still receiving deliverance.
+Many demons have been expelled from him, and he is in much better condition than he was when he first contacted me, but more prayer is needed.
+It can be very tiresome for both me and the person I am praying for.
 I think of battling against the enemy not as a street fight where sometimes it only takes a few blows for a person to be knocked out, but instead as a wrestling match.
 When a person wrestles, it can take quite some time until the opponent is subdued.
 Indeed, Paul uses the word “wrestle” in Ephesians 6:12 in regard to our battle with satan’s kingdom.

-Why does God allow continued presence of demons in one’s life despite all the prayers and fasts?
+Why does God allow the continued presence of demons in one’s life despite all the prayers and fasts?
 Perhaps God will use the enemy to afflict a believer to discipline him/her:

 “5 And ye have forgotten the exhortation which speaketh unto you as unto children, My son, despise not thou the chastening of the Lord, nor faint when thou art rebuked of him:6 For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.7 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?8 But if ye be without chastisement, whereof all are partakers, then are ye bastards, and not sons.10 For they verily for a few days chastened us after their own pleasure; but he for our profit, that we might be partakers of his holiness.11 Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby” (Hebrews 12:5-12; also read Psalm 94:12-16, Psalms 119:67, 1 Corinthians 5:5, 1 Corinthians 11:32, and Revelation 3:19).

-1. Perhaps God wants the believer to learn about the seriousness of sin and the extreme wickedness of demons and about the goodness and power of Jesus.
+1. Perhaps God wants the believer to learn about the seriousness of sin and the extreme wickedness of demons, and about the goodness and power of Jesus.
 Also, God may want the Christian to develop a strong hatred for evil and demons.